Brand Names: Trilafon

 High doses or long-term use of perphenazine can cause a serious movement disorder that may not be reversible.
 The longer you use perphenazine, the more likely you are to develop this disorder, especially if you are a woman or an older adult.

 Call your doctor at once if you have:

 - uncontrolled muscle movements in your arms or legs, or your face (chewing, lip smacking, frowning, tongue movement, blinking or eye movement);

 - seizure (convulsions);

-- nausea and stomach pain, skin rash, and jaundice (yellowing of the skin or eyes);
+- jaundice (yellowing of your skin or eyes);

 - blurred vision, headache;